-Dr. Aiesha Turman: Educator, writer, cultural producer, interdisciplinary scholar, and facilitator in Brooklyn, NY.
+Dr. Aiesha Turman: Educator, writer, cultural producer, interdisciplinary scholar.

 Storytelling for Just Futures